Mitigating Global Supply Chain Disruptions: A Guide for Businesses

 D. Natural Disasters

-Mother Nature can wreak havoc on the supply chain, with earthquakes, floods, and other natural disasters disrupting infrastructure and operations.
-These events can cripple ports, damage transportation networks, and disrupt the flow of goods, leading to delays and shortages.
+Natural disasters like earthquakes and floods can severely disrupt the supply chain by damaging infrastructure and operations.
+These events can cripple ports, damage transportation networks, and interrupt the flow of goods, leading to delays and shortages.

 Strategies for Mitigating Disruptions